 In some countries, patients cover 25% of the costs of their state-provided treatment.
 The state covers the other 75%.

 If you received treatment under such a healthcare system, you'd be expected to pay the same co-payment charge as a patient from that country.

 For example, for an operation that costs £8,000, of which you're expected to pay a standard patient co-payment charge of 25%, you'll pay £2,000.
 The NHS will pay the remaining £6,000 to the healthcare provider treating you.

 You may be able to claim back some or all of your contribution when you return to the UK.

 To apply for a refund of your contribution, you'll need to contact Overseas Healthcare Services on 0191 218 1999.

 In some countries, as in the UK, healthcare is completely free.
 This means an approved S2 will cover 100% of the costs of your healthcare, so you would not be required to pay any treatment costs.

 NHS England will not reimburse travel or accommodation costs.

-For your healthcare to be funded under the S2 route, you'll need to apply for funding (PDF, 105kb) prior to treatment.
+For your healthcare to be funded under the S2 route, you'll need to complete the S2 (planned treatment) application form to apply for funding (PDF, 183kb), and apply for funding prior to treatment.

-To avoid any difficulty, you should read the application guidance notes (PDF, 80kb).
+To avoid any difficulty, read the S2 route application guidance notes (PDF, 169kb).